What Are The Different Types Of Contracts?

 These types of contracts are founded on legal ramifications.
 The types of legal contracts under this category are:

 1. Valid Contracts – According to the definition of a valid contract, it is a deal that is legally enforceable.
 A contract must comply with section 10 of the Indian Contracts Act of 1872 in order to be enforceable.
 The Indian Contracts Act of 1872’s Section 10 states that all agreements are considered to be contracts if they are freely entered into by parties who are legally able to do so, are formed for legal consideration, have a legal purpose, and are not expressly disregarded by this declaration.
+Legal contract management software can assist in ensuring compliance with these requirements by helping parties track and manage contract terms, deadlines, and obligations.

 2. Void Contracts – Section 2(j) of the Indian Contracts Act of 1872 defines a void contract.
 A void contract was originally a valid contract, but as a result of modifications made to some of the original terms, it is now void.
 A void contract has no obligations or rights concepts and cannot be enforced by any party.
 Even if both parties agree, these agreements are illegal and cannot be upheld.